National Champions (film): Release

 The film was theatrically released in 1,197 theaters by STX Entertainment on December 10, 2021.
 It was originally scheduled for release on November 24, 2021.
 The film was released on Blu-ray and DVD on March 8, 2022, by Universal Studios Home Entertainment.

 Reception

 Box office

 Boxoffice Pro projected the film would earn between $750,000 and $2.5 million in its opening weekend.
-However, the film opened below estimates, earning $301,028 in its first three days and finishing thirteenth at the box office.
+However, the film opened below estimates, earning $301,028 in its first three days to finish thirteenth at the box office.
 Men made up 68% of the audience during its opening, with those above the age of 45 comprising 47% of ticket sales.
 The ethnic breakdown of the audience showed that 49% were European Americans, 15% Hispanic and Latino Americans, 22% African American, and 14% Asian or other.
 In its second and final weekend, the film earned $34,818 in 898 theaters for an average of $38 per screen.
+As of December 2021, its second-weekend drop of 88.4% ranks as the second-biggest of all time.